MaxNoddings/dev-logs/README.md

 * Researched Youtube videos about implementing the responsive hamburger menu for Srudent Investment Club website
 * Looked into space related software engineerign roles
 * Watched the live stream of the Intiative Machines IM-1 lander, land on the moon for the first time in over 50 years (for the US).

+### 2/23/2024

+Today I...
+* Listened to a really interesting Bill Ackman podcast talking about investing, AI, and future technology
+* Looked into more hamburger menu implementation options
+* Watched videos about AI intagram bots and how they are already in use - learned how these AI bots are programmed